Disengagement at Pangong Tso: Internal deliberations on, statement likely tomorrow

 The commanders also discussed additional reduction of troops from the Depsang Bulge, which is north of Galwan Valley.
 The Indian side insisted that the status quo be restored and the Chinese move back to their side of the Line of Actual Control.
 India also said that the traditional patrolling routes of the Indian Army should not be blocked.

 Further the Indian side also insisted on complete restoration of status quo ante in all areas of eastern Ladakh prior to May 5.
 Sources tell OneIndia that more such meetings are on the anvil.
 The future meetings would discuss the road map for the overall restoration process.
-Both sides would also discuss restoring tranquility in the region, which has been witnessing tensions off late.
+Both sides would also discuss restoring tranquillity in the region, which has been witnessing tensions off late.

 The meeting took place in the backdrop of the first phase of disengagement at Galwan, Gogra and Hot Springs.
 Both sides have also created buffer zones that would not be patrolled by either armies for sometime.